Drawing Materials: Handy Tools for Sketching

 Knives and Blades (3)

-Pen knives or mat knives are easy to use if sharp, but you must carefully practice to become competent.
+Penknives or mat knives are easy to use if sharp, but you must carefully practice to become competent.

 Manual Sharpeners (4)

 Hand-twist metal-blade sharpeners are available in single and double formats.
 Some have replaceable blades.
 Choose a high quality metal sharpener with sharp blades.
 These usually work very well but leave a big curly mess to clean up.
 Some remove only the wood so you can sharpen the tip separately on sandpaper.
 If the wood splinters as you twist, you either have a dull blade or a cheap pencil.
+TIP: Rotate the sharpener around the pencil to get a nice, even point!
+Turning your pencil inside the sharpener makes the lead more likely to break or become off-center.

-Sanding to a fine point (5)
+Sanding to a Fine Point (5)

 Sandpaper pads are designed for shaping or sharpening leads in mechanical clutch pencils.
 Sandpaper can quickly refresh a point on your pencil between sharpenings.
-As a sheet gets dirty with use you can peel it off to expose a fresh sheet of sandpaper.
+As a sheet gets dirty with use, you can peel it off to expose a fresh sheet of sandpaper.

 One of the easiest manual pencil sharpeners to use, most school rooms have (or had) one mounted at kid level.
 A fairly inexpensive and practical investment if you draw a lot.
 Deluxe models handle larger diameter pencils.